 You’ve probably encountered the acronym “BIPOC” a time or two, particularly if you stay up to date on current events and regularly spend time on Facebook, Twitter, and other social media.

-Similarly, “BIPOC,” which stands for “Black, Indigenous, and people of color,” is person-first language.
+BIPOC, which stands for “Black, Indigenous, and People of Color,” is person-first language.
 It enables a shift away from terms like “marginalized” and “minority.”

 These terms might remain factually correct, but they lack a sense of humanity, since there’s no clear indication they refer to people.